oomek/attractplus/Readme.md

 > Artwork for the `Displays Menu` must match the `Display` or `Romlist` name, located in the `menu-art/<resource>` subfolder.
 >
 > 🔍 `C:\attract-mode-plus\menu-art\snap\mame.png`

+## 🐑 Clones

+Rom clones are grouped into sub-menus, which are opened by selecting the Rom.

+-  Configure > Settings >
+   -  General > Group Clones > `Yes`

+> Use the `Back` control to exit the clone sub-menu.

 ## 📁 Files